dotbrd/spec/spec/list.md

 Altenatively: idea: Alternative ordering can be specified in `order.txt`.
-Each line is to contain the name of one todo object folder, and the order of the line determines the order of the todos.
+Each line is to contain the name of one todo object folder, and the order of the lines determines the order of the todos.

 ### idea: labels
 `labels.txt`: Every line.